 If you are a fully self-funding student and you pay your tuition fee on or before your invoice payment due date, you may claim an early payment discount of 2%.
 You must remember to deduct this amount before making your payment.

 If you pay two years fees (or more) in advance of the start of your course or before 20 November, you can pay a fixed entry fee for those years (at the fee rate for your year of entry) and therefore avoid the small annual increase in tuition fees.
 You may also claim the 2% early payment discount if you pay the fees by the invoice payment due date.
 Please download and complete the International Fixed Entry Fee Agreement and return to email@example.com.
 Again, you must remember to deduct the discount amount before making the payment.

 Tuition Fees can also be paid in 6 monthly instalments, starting in October if registering September and February if starting in January, by Direct Debit through a UK bank account (not a savings account or high interest account) or by a Recurring Card Payment (regular payment by debit or credit card) on arrival in the UK.
 This is subject to approval by the Finance Department and your bank or card provider.
 Please note: if you pay your tuition fees by instalments, you may not claim the 2% early payment discount.
 If the instalment plan is approved, the fees will be divided into equal instalments and collected at the beginning of October, November, December, January, February and March.

-Please read our Important registration and tuition fee information
+Please read the relevant year's Important registration and tuition fee information.